Mountain Chicken Facts

 Its coloring also develops extremely variable since it seems Nature loves variety.
 Consequently, individuals may be numerous colors.
 These include brown, barred, or spotted on the upper body.
 The sides and lower body typically show a shade of orange yellow.

-Additionally, the body develops robust and strongly muscled.
-Perhaps most noteworthy is the presence of a large spur on each of the male’s thumbs.
-These it uses to grasp the female during mating.
+The body of this fascinating animal further develops as relatively robust and strongly muscled for its kind.
+Perhaps most noteworthy of all is the presence of a large spur on each of the male’s thumbs.
+These the creature evolved to grasp the female during mating.

 - Kingdom: Animalia